Cadarn/CrashDodgersGraphHack/README.md

-### So first piece of insight appears to be not to cylce at "World's End"!
+### So first piece of insight appears to be not to cycle at "World's End"!

 Before generating the graph of the accidents we need to convert many of the numerical classifications into their human readable form to make things easier to interpret